lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Similarly, when a PKI is used with CWTs, the identity is the subject identified by the relevant claim(s), such as 'sub' (subject).

-* When PKI is not used (e.g., CCS, self-signed certificate/CWT) the identity is typically directly associated to the authentication key of the other party.
+* When PKI is not used (e.g., CCS, self-signed certificate/CWT) the identity is typically directly associated with the authentication key of the other party.
 For example, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity is achieved by including both public key and associated subject name in the authentication credential: CRED_I or CRED_R may be a self-signed certificate/CWT or CCS containing the authentication key and the subject name, see {{auth-cred}}.
 Each endpoint thus needs to know the specific authentication key/unique associated subject name, or set of public authentication keys/unique associated subject names, which it is allowed to communicate with.

 To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity".
 EDHOC follows SIGMA by calculating a MAC over the whole authentication credential, which in case of an X.509 or C509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or CCS includes the "sub" claim.

-(While the SIGMA paper only focuses on the identity, the same principle is true for other information such as policies associated to the public key.)
+(While the SIGMA paper only focuses on the identity, the same principle is true for other information such as policies associated with the public key.)

 ## Certification Path and Trust Anchors {#cert-path}